The Promotion Protocol

 Promotion criteria: error rate below acceptance threshold for N consecutive samples.
 Not one good batch - N consecutive good batches.

 AI output goes directly to production.
 Humans spot-check only.
-This state is earned, not assumed.
-And it is revocable.
+This state is earned, not assumed - and it's revocable.

 Rollback triggers: error rate exceeds rollback threshold, distribution shift detected, or drift detector fires.
 Rollback goes to HITL, not Disabled (unless critical).